mmstick/parallel/README.md

 parallel echo {} {1} {2} {3.} ::: 1 2 file.mkv    // {N} tokens are replaced by the Nth input argument
-parallel ::: "echo 1" "echo 2" "echo 3"           // If no command is supplied, the input arguments become commands. parallel 'cd {}; echo Directory: {}; echo - {}'   // Commands may be chained in the platform\'s shell. ls | parallel 'echo {}'                           // If no input arguments are supplied, stdin will be read. ls -1 | parallel --pipe cat                       // Piping arguments to the standard input of the given command.
+parallel ::: "echo 1" "echo 2" "echo 3"           // If no command is supplied, the input arguments become commands. parallel 'cd {}; echo Directory: {}; echo - {}'   // Commands may be chained in the platform\'s shell. seq 1 10 | parallel 'echo {}'                           // If no input arguments are supplied, stdin will be read. seq 1 10 | parallel --pipe cat                       // Piping arguments to the standard input of the given command.
 ```

 ## Manual